aws/aws-cdk/packages/@aws-cdk/aws-logs/README.md

-## AWS CloudWatch Logs Construct Library
+## Amazon CloudWatch Logs Construct Library

 This library supplies constructs for working with CloudWatch Logs.